 These consolidated financial statements are presented in Indian rupees (INR), which is also the functional currency of the parent Company.
 All amounts have been rounded-off to the nearest million, unless otherwise indicated.
 In respect of subsidiaries whose operations are self-contained and integrated, the functional currency has been determined to be the currency of the primary economic environment in which the entity operates.

-c) Basis of measurement These consolidated financial statements have been prepared on the historical cost basis, event for the prepared on the historical cost basis, except for the following items:
+c) Basis of measurement

+These consolidated financial statements have been prepared on the historical cost basis, except for the following items:

 • Derivative Financial instruments at fair value